Search for $K_{\mathrm{S(L)}}^{0} \rightarrow \pi^{+}\pi^{-}\mu^{+}\mu^{-}$ decays at LHCb: Introduction

-The equivalent muonic mode, \Kzppmm, probes higher values of the energy of the emitted photon ($q$), and thus has larger sensitivity to \CP-violating observables where the direct emission contribution is enhanced with respect to the electron mode.
+The equivalent muonic mode, \Kzppmm, probes higher values of lepton-pair invariant mass ($q$), and thus has larger sensitivity to \CP-violating observables where the direct emission contribution is enhanced with respect to the electron mode.
 The \Kzppmm decay is highly suppressed in the Standard Model due to the phase-space limitations presented by the $\sim7\mevcc$ difference in mass between the parent $K_{\textrm{S(L)}}^0$ and the four final-state particles.
 Theoretical calculations of $\BF(\Kppmm)$ are dominated by LD contributions to the $\KS\to\pipi\gamma^\ast$ decay, and give $\BRof\Kppmm = (417.00 + 2.17 + 49.80)\times10^{-16}$~\cite{Cappiello:2017ilv}, where the first term is due to a bremsstrahlung photon emitted by the pion, the second term accounts for the direct emission of the photon at the weak vertex, and the last term represents their interference.
 Theoretical calculations for $\BF(\Kl\to\pip\pim\ellell)$ have been performed in Ref.~\cite{Sehgal:1992wm,Pichl:2000ab,Heiliger:1993qt} for $\ell=\electron$, but no specific prediction is given for \BRof\Klppmm.
 Experimentally, neither the \Kppmm nor the \Klppmm decays have been searched for before.

 The \lhcb experiment~\cite{Junior:2018odx} has proven its strong capabilities to study rare kaon decays thanks to its excellent tracking and particle-identification (PID) performance, versatile trigger system and large hadron production rate.
 The \lhcb collaboration has previously set world-best upper limits on $\BF(\Ksmumu)$~\cite{LHCb-PAPER-2019-038} and $\BF(\KzFM)$~\cite{LHCB-PAPER-2022-035}.